mever-team/FedMed/README.md

 ```

 :globe_with_meridians: Set up a reverse proxy server to restrict
 who can perform operations on your system.
+Even the best
+privacy policies fail against repeated attacks from malicious
+actors.

 ---